buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

 The :py:meth:`~buildbot.process.buildstep.BuildStep.runCommand` method can run a :py:class:`~buildbot.process.remotecommand.RemoteCommand` instance, but it's no help in building that object or interpreting the results afterward.
 This mixin class adds some useful methods for running commands.

+This class can only be used in new-style steps.

 .. py:class:: buildbot.process.buildstep.CommandMixin

     Some remote commands are simple enough that they can boil down to a method call.